Ohclemintine21/C-Sharp-Coding-Projects/README.md

 ![resizedWebsiteFile](https://user-images.githubusercontent.com/60559963/101213271-f878e480-362e-11eb-83c0-246d4d5726ec.png)

-Introduction

-Over the course of the past two weeks, I have been working with my peers as a team developing a full scale MVC/MVVM Web Application in C#.
+Project Overview

+I worked with a team of developers to create a exceptional theatre app using a full scale MVC/MVVM Web Application in C#.
+Our job was to create functionality by using C#, Bootstrap, CSS, HTML, Javascript, Jquery, SQL Database Asp.NetFramework etc. My job was to create new user roles to separate cast member login from regular users.
+This was done by seeding the new user to the database from the Startup.cs and the IdentityModels.cs, which is shown below.

 Working on this project was a great opportunity to learn how to fix bugs, clean and rebuild code, and add requested features to the app.
 I was able to obtain the skills as a good developer to work with what is given to create a quality product.
-My main focus for this Live Project was working on back end stories and successfully sumbitted a few.
-Everyone on my team had the chance to work on front end and back end stories depending on which course they had taken previously.
-I am prous of the work I have done on this project and know these skills will be very useful on many future projects.
+My main focus for this app was working on back end stories and successfully sumbitted a few.
+I am proud of the work I have done on this project and know these skills will be very useful on many future projects.

-Below are the descriptions of the stories I worked on, along with code snippets of the stories I've worked on.

 Back End Stories